Scott Circle

 Scott Circle is an area in the northwest quadrant of Washington, D.C. that is centred on the junction of Massachusetts Avenue, Rhode Island Avenue, and 16th Street, N.W.

-Originally a neighborhood recreational area, unlike Dupont Circle where political demonstrations are sometimes held, Scott has lost all social uses except as the location for public memorials.
+Originally a neighborhood recreational area like nearby Dupont Circle, Scott has lost all social uses except as the location for public memorials.

 Geometry

-Although named "Circle", the area is not and never has been circular.
+Despite its name, the area has never been circular.

 On the original l'Enfant Plan for the city, the area was rectangular, which the revised Ellicott Plan expanded to a rectangle that incorporated the entire area between 17th Street to 15th Street and from O Street down to below N street.

-It was, in fact, initially named Scott Square until changing name to "Circle" in the late 1870s.
+It was initially named Scott Square until changing name to "Circle" in the late 1870s.

-The modern traffic junction has an interior roundabout but, with the bordering Corregidor Street and Bataan Street, Scott Circle overall takes a mirror symmetric (with a north-south axis) bow-tie shape, and the buildings around it in fact delineate a rectangle of space.
+The modern traffic junction has an interior roundabout but, with the bordering Corregidor Street and Bataan Street, Scott Circle overall takes a mirror symmetric (with a north–south axis) bow-tie shape, and the buildings around it in fact delineate a rectangle of space.

-The area that is public parkland forms the interior of the bow-tie shape, a central ellipse (major axis running east-west) interior to the roundabout with two triangles on its west and east sides.
+The area that is public parkland forms the interior of the bow-tie shape, a central ellipse (major axis running east–west) interior to the roundabout with two triangles on its west and east sides.